 The Board of Directors work hard to ensure that the Group implements all measures required to control risk, to limit individual risks and to keep risk as a whole within acceptable constraints.

 Operating risk.
 Fish farming takes place in relatively open seas, which provide the best conditions for fish farming in terms of the environment and health of the fish.
 However, this places significant demands on both personnel and equipment.
 The production plants are continuously subjected to the forces of nature, representing a certain risk of damage to equipment which, in turn, may result in accidental release of fish.
-The company reported three incidents involving the accidental release of fish in 2017, cf. the more detailed description in the Group's Environmental Report.
+The company reported some minor incidents involving accidental release of fish in 2018.
 Keeping animals in intensive cultures will always entail a certain risk of illness.
-Fish are particularly vulnerable to illness when they start life at sea, as they are exposed to stress during this period and have to adapt to a completely new environment.
 The risk of illness can be reduced by ensuring high-quality smolt, vaccinations, good conditions and the correct locations for the fish.
 The Group also has a focus on sustainable feed.